Leviathan121005/hybrid-swing-trading-model/README.md

 The Naive Bayes classifier is first trained using data from index 20 up to T − `peek`.
 The first 20 observations are required to compute the trend indicators, while the final `peek` - 1 observations are needed to define profitable trade actions based on the look-ahead window.

 Once trained, the classifier is fixed and assigned to the hybrid model.
-The hybrid model then performs K-means clustering to construct the discrete price states and trains the SARSA agent over multiple epochs to learn the trading policy.
+The hybrid model then performs K-means clustering to construct the discrete price state clusters and trains the SARSA agent over multiple epochs to learn the trading policy.
 As convergence is not guaranteed, pseudo-convergence is assumed when the training reward stabilizes over a sufficient number of epochs.

-# Parameter Tuning and Cross Validation
+# Parameter Tuning

-The primary parameters tuned are `peek` for the classifier and `k` for the K-means clustering which are significant on the state-action modeling.
+The main parameters tuned are `peek` for the classifier and `k` for the K-means clustering, which have significant impact on the state-action structure.
 The SARSA hyperparameters (`gamma`, `alpha`, and `epsilon`) are kept fixed to preserve robustness across different market conditions.

-Parameter tuning is performed using rolling-window cross-validation, evaluated using the score metric defined as mean excess return minus its standard deviation.
+Parameter tuning is performed using rolling-window cross-validation.
+The parameters are selected by evaluating models on validation sets using a score metric defined as mean excess return minus its standard deviation.
 The `peek` value is first selected for the classifier, after which the classifier with the selected `peek` value is assigned to the hybrid model to evaluate different values of `k`.
 To account for randomness introduced by K-means clustering and SARSA learning, the score metrics are averaged across multiple random seeds.

 # Backtest